 I've heard that sundowning may happen with dementia.
 What is sundowning and how is it treated?

-The term "sundowning" refers to a state of confusion occurring in the late afternoon and spanning into the night.
-Sundowning can cause a variety of behaviors, such as confusion, anxiety, aggression or ignoring directions.
+The term "sundowning" refers to a state of confusion occurring in the late afternoon and lasting into the night.
+Sundowning can cause different behaviors, such as confusion, anxiety, aggression or ignoring directions.
 Sundowning can also lead to pacing or wandering.

 Sundowning isn't a disease.
 It's a group of symptoms that occur at a specific time of the day.
 These symptoms may affect people with Alzheimer's disease and other types of dementia.
 The exact cause of this behavior is unknown.